The Health and Safety Executive in Guernsey (HSE) is the regulator for workplace health and safety in Guernsey and Alderney.

 Licences and permits

-- erection of scaffolds (follow this link for scaffold permit applications and guidance)
+- A permissioning regime means particular work activities can only start or continue when we grant a permit, for example, for the erection of scaffolds (follow this link for scaffold permit applications and guidance).

-- importation, storage and use of explosives (follow this link for explosives licence application and guidance)
+- issuing licences for explosives manufacture, importation and storage (follow this link for explosives licence application and guidance),

-- petroleum storage and dispensing (follow this link for petroleum licence application and guidance)
+- issuing licences for petroleum storage and dispensing (follow this link for petroleum licence application and guidance),

 Regulator for workplace health and safety